yugabyte/yugabyte-db/README.md

 - Compatible with PostgreSQL 9.2 and above
 - Needs PostgreSQL header files
+- decompress the tarball
 - sudo make install
-- create extension hypopg
+- In every needed database: CREATE EXTENSION hypopg;

 Usage
 -----

 NOTE: The hypothetical indexes are contained in a single backend.
-Therefeore, if you add multiple hypothetical indexes, concurrent connexions doing EXPLAIN won't be bother by your indexes.
+Therefeore, if you add multiple hypothetical indexes, concurrent connexions doing EXPLAIN won't be bothered by your hypothetical indexes.

 Assuming a simple test case: